 With the Lady Katherine Regency dress pattern you can sew your own Empire waist Regency era dress.
 There are 3 views to choose from, with or without a train.
 The fit of the bodice is adjusted with a drawstring in the front, and the dress fastens in the back with ties.

 Are you dreaming of being Jane or Daphne?
 The Lady Katherine Regency dress pattern was drafted in-house here at Sew Vintagely from an extant dress in our collection.
 Bring your inner Jane Austen to life or create a fantastical Bridgerton costume.

 You will love the versatility of this pattern.
 Lady Katherine is perfect for historical accuracy enthusiasts.
 The extant dress is silk velvet and dates to about 1805.
 You can see pictures of the extant dress here on our blog.
-But this pattern is also beginner-friendly and lends itself well to history bounding.
+But this pattern is also a beginner-friendly regency dress pattern and lends itself well to history bounding.
 It can be your blank canvas, ready to be adorned with embroidery or other embellishments.

-Version A is almost an exact replica of the original dress and is intended to be sewn with velvet; although, you can use other fabrics.
+View A is almost an exact replica of the original dress and is intended to be sewn with velvet; although, you can use other fabrics.
 The skirt has triangular gores that attach at various distances from the waist.
 The skirt has a train.
 The sleeves and the back of the skirt are pleated.

-Version B uses gathers instead of pleats, and the skirt gores all begin at the waist.
+View B uses gathers instead of pleats, and the skirt gores all begin at the waist.
 It also has a train.

-Version C is a beginner friendly pattern with only two pieces for the skirt, and no train.
+View C is a beginner friendly pattern with only two pieces for the skirt, and no train.